zentrocdot/InofficialTurtleGraphicsDoc/README.md

 ## Pictures

 One can add pictures to the window.
-This is done by:
+This is done by the following command.

 <pre>sc.bgpic("test.gif")</pre>